Priya4120/Fractal-Pattern-Embroidery/README.md

 # Fractal-Pattern-Embroidery
-I wrote a software that will generate an embroidery file to be produced using an automated embroidery machine.
+I wrote a software to generate an embroidery file to be produced using an automated embroidery machine.
 An embroidery JEF file was generated directly, without the use of any additional software libraries.
-I wrote code for beutiful fractal pattern - snowflake
+I wrote code for beautiful fractal pattern - snowflake

 Link to the amazing video in process: https://youtu.be/dyOq3c6iz90